Sándor Battaglini-Fischer Sándor Battaglini-Fischer

 Funded by the Marie Skłodowska-Curie Actions POSTDIGITAL+ Network

-I am a PhD Candidate in Neuromorphic Photonic Computing at IFISC, CSIC-UIB, funded by the European Union through the Marie Skłodowska-Curie Actions POSTDIGITAL+ Network.
+I am a PhD candidate in physics at IFISC, CSIC-UIB, funded by the European Union through the Marie Skłodowska-Curie Actions POSTDIGITAL+ Network and supervised by Prof. Dr. Claudio R. Mirasso and Prof. Dr. Ingo Fischer.

 IFISC Logo